joantolos/blog/content/blog/the_origin_of_memes.md

 {{< img-post path="/img/memes/" file="mockMeme.png" alt="Classic motivational poster" type="center" >}}

-See how they copied the original intention, the typo etc...
+See how they copied the original intention, the font etc...

 After that, the social networks came along and the rest is history.